szaimen/Nextcloud-NAS-Guide/README.md

 - Power Supply for your server (if not built-in)
 - TPM2 support
 - One USB-stick with at least 8GB
-- One external SSD (or HDD) that will store your personal data with at least 250GB
+- One external SSD (or HDD) that will store your personal data with at least 250GB (depending on how much data you are planning to store on your server)
 - Two additional external HDD's that will function as backup drives with at least the same size of the external personal data SSD each

 **Please note: In order to complete this guide, you will need a PC running Windows 7/10 Professional or higher for encrypting and formatting the external drives.
 (The `Windows 10/7 Home Edition` is not enough) If you don't have one, this guide is unfortunately nothing for you.**